They Took a Knee

 Rex Ryan, the former coach of the Jets and Bills—who had introduced then-candidate Trump at a 2016 rally in Buffalo—told Sunday N.F.L.
 Countdown, “I’ll be honest with you.
 Because I supported Donald Trump.
 When he asked me to introduce him at a rally in Buffalo, I did that.
 But I’m reading these comments and it’s appalling to me and I’m sure it’s appalling to almost any citizen in our country.
 It should be.”

-Roger Goodell, the typically reticent commissioner of the NFL, joined in: “The NFL and our players are at our best when we help create a sense of unity in our country and our culture. … Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our communities.”
+Roger Goodell, the commissioner of the NFL, joined in: “The NFL and our players are at our best when we help create a sense of unity in our country and our culture. … Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our communities.”

 Bob Kraft, owner of the New England Patriots and a friend of Trump’s, joined in: “I am deeply disappointed by the tone of the comments made by the President on Friday. … There is no greater unifier in this country than sports, and unfortunately, nothing more divisive than politics.
 I think our political leaders could learn a lot from the lessons of teamwork and the importance of working together toward a common goal.
 Our players are intelligent, thoughtful, and care deeply about our community and I support their right to peacefully affect social change and raise awareness in a manner that they feel is most impactful.”

 Terry Bradshaw, the Hall of Famer and current Fox commentator, joined in: “Every American has the right to speak out and also to protest.
 Believe me, these athletes do love this great country of ours.
-Personally I think our president should concentrate on serious issues like North Korea and health care rather than ripping into athletes and the N.F.L.”
+Personally I think our president should concentrate on serious issues like North Korea and health care rather than ripping into athletes and the NFL.”

-Aaron Rodgers, the Packers quarterback, posted an Instagram photo of him kneeling with his teammates, captioning the message “#unity #brotherhood#family #dedication #love.”
+Aaron Rodgers, the Packers quarterback, posted an Instagram photo of him kneeling with his teammates, captioning the message “#unity #brotherhood #family #dedication #love.”

 Tom Brady commented on the image, responding with a simple 💪🏻.